ambarprajapati/Submission/README.md

 * **Done**: A user must be able to see a list of all their tasks.
 * **Done**: The add-task input field must clear after adding a task.
 * **Done**: After adding a new task, the task must be added to the list of visible tasks.

+##### Technical Requirements :

+    Create a react app from scratch using create-react-app.
+    Components.
+    State.
+    Props.
+    Map.
+    Classes ( at least 1 )
+    In-line styles ( at least 1 )
+    Conditional Classes

 #### Assessment 2